rastersoft/autovala/README.md

     *vala_source: configuration.vala
     *vala_source: autovala.vala

-This change is INCORRECT, because I kept the asterisk in the line I changed.
+This change is *INCORRECT*, because I kept the asterisk in the line I changed.
 That means that the next time that I run "autovala refresh" or "autovala update" that change will dissapear.